 Graduates of mass communication are also in high demand in Nigeria.
 And this is because of the growing need for journalists and media practitioners in radio and television houses, newspaper companies, arts councils, etc.

 This course is one of the top ten most employable courses in Nigeria.
 Biochemistry graduates are employed in pharmaceutical, biotechnology, food, water and agricultural companies, Environment Agency, forensic science services, research institutes, government departments, the National Health Service, universities, etc.

-This has the same outlook as computer science with a little difference.
+This course has the same outlook as computer science with a little difference.

 There are opportunities for a microbiologist in a wide range of sectors.
-Their employers include healthcare organisations such as hospitals, public health organisations, industry – food and drink, petroleum, pharmaceuticals, toiletries, water and biotechnology companies, colleges, universities, etc.
+Their employers include healthcare organizations such as hospitals, public health organizations, industry – food and drink, petroleum, pharmaceuticals, toiletries, water and biotechnology companies, colleges, universities, etc.